caesarmu/g2g/README.md

 * Double click `add_pwd.vbs` to add current directory to `PATH` of Windows.

 ## 3 Usage
+### 3.1 Quantum Espresso Related
 * `g2g4w a.in/a.pw/a.out [b.xsf]`: Convert pwscf input/output to xsf format, it support `ibrav=0` and `ibrav>0`.
 * `g2g4w a.in/a.pw/a.out b.cif`: Convert pwscf input/output to cif format, it support `ibrav=0` and `ibrav>0`.
 * `g2g4w a.out b.pw`: Convert pwscf output to input format.
 * `g2g4w a.out b.vasp`: Convert pwscf output to vasp format.
+* `g2g4w a.out trace.xyz`: Convert pwscf output to trace file in xyz format.
 * `g2g4w POSCAR/CONTCAR/a.vasp [b.pw]`: Convert geometry in vasp format to pwscf input format.
-* `g2g4w aaa.yyy POSCAR/CONTCAR/a.vasp`: Convert geometry to vasp format with openbabel.
 * `g2g4w a.cif [b.pw]`: Convert geometry in cif format to pwscf input format.
 * `g2g4w a.xsf [b.pw]`: Convert geometry in xsf format to pwscf input format.
 * `g2g4w a.pdb [b.pw]`: Convert geometry in xsf format to pwscf input format.
+* `g2g4w xxx.yyy a.pw`: Convert geometry to pwscf input format.

+### 3.2 Other
+* `g2g4w aaa.yyy POSCAR/CONTCAR/a.vasp`: Convert geometry to vasp format with openbabel.
 * `g2g4w a.gif [a.xyz]`: Convert geometry in gaussian gjf format to xyz format.
-* `g2g4w xxx.yyy a.pw`: Convert geometry to pwscf input format.
 * `g2g4w xxx.yyy a.xsf`: Convert geometry to xsf format.
 * `g2g4w aaa.yyy bbb.zzz`: Convert geometry with openbabel.